alphagov/govuk-design-system/src/community/roadmap/index.md

 - updated the components, patterns and styles to be compliant with WCAG 2.2
 - made it easier for teams to understand [what's changed in WCAG 2.2 and what they need to do](/accessibility/wcag-2.2)
 - made it easier for teams to [share their findings from user research](/community/share-research-findings/)
+- made it easier for teams using GOV.UK Frontend to only include the components a service is using

 ## Working on now